Michael Olise: 2024–25: League title and rookie of the season

-On 7 July 2024, Bundesliga club Bayern Munich announced the signing of Olise from Crystal Palace on a five-year contract valid through to 30 June 2029, for a reported transfer fee of €60m including add-ons.

-Olise made his debut as a substitute in a 4–0 DFB-Pokal win against SSV Ulm on 16 August, registering an assist for Kingsley Coman's goal within two minutes of entering the pitch.
+On 7 July 2024, Bundesliga club Bayern Munich announced the signing of Olise from Crystal Palace on a five-year contract valid through to 30 June 2029, for a reported transfer fee of including add-ons.
+Olise made his debut as a substitute for Serge Gnabry in the 77th minute in a 4–0 DFB-Pokal win against SSV Ulm on 16 August, registering an assist within two minutes of entering the pitch.
 On 14 September, he scored his first Bundesliga goal in a 6–1 victory over Holstein Kiel.
-Three days later, he scored a brace, his first goals at the Allianz Arena, on his UEFA Champions League debut, a 9–2 win over Dinamo Zagreb.
-He concluded his debut season with 12 goals and 15 assists, ending as the league's top assist provider.
-His performances earned him a spot in the 2024–25 Bundesliga Team of the Season, as well as the league’s Rookie of the Season award.
+Three days later, he netted two, his first goals at the Allianz Arena, on his UEFA Champions League debut, a 9–2 win over Dinamo Zagreb.
+Olise was Bundesliga Rookie of the Month in October 2024.

-On 15 June 2025, he netted a brace in a 10–0 win against Auckland City in the opening match of the 2025 FIFA Club World Cup, before scoring the winner in a 2–1 victory against Boca Juniors, securing his club's qualification to the competition's knockout phase.
+In the opening match of the 2025 FIFA Club World Cup, on 15 June 2025, Olise had a Man of the Match performance by netting two goals and provided two assists in a 10–0 win against Auckland City.
+He followed this with scoring the winner in a 2–1 victory against Boca Juniors, securing his club's qualification to the competition's knockout phase.

+Olise's debut season in Munich was deemed triumphant by pundits with Olise ending the season as the league's top assist provider with 15 assists and 12 goals.
+He helped the team won the league title and the German Supercup; was voted as the club's Player of the Season, won the league’s Rookie of the Season award, and earned a spot in both VDV and Bundesliga's Team of the Season.
+Additionally, he was nominated for the 2025 Ballon d'Or.